In the UK and around the world, we support children to learn, grow and become who they want to be.

-In 2020, the Save the Children global movement reached 44.9 million children across 117 countries including here in the UK, thanks to the help of supporters like you.
+In 2021, the Save the Children movement reached 43m children in 118 countries including the UK, thanks to supporters like you.

-We helped 27.9 million children survive through our movement's health and nutrition work.
+We helped 26.5m children survive through our movement's health and nutrition work.
 We and our partners:

-We supported 12 million children to learn through our movement's education programmes.
+We supported 12.2m children to learn through our movement's education programmes.
 We worked with communities, partners and governments to:

 - make sure children living in conflicts and emergencies – including refugee children – can get the education they tell us is their number one priority

 - fight for girls’ right to an education and tackle obstacles – such as child marriage – that stand in their way

 - improve learning for children during their crucial early years – around the world and among the UK’s poorest communities – when it can make the biggest difference.

 We fought relentlessly to protect 4.1m children through our movement's protection programmes and spoke up for millions more around the world.
 In 2021, we worked with our partners to help children on the frontline of some of the world’s worst conflicts and in contexts where children are at risk of harm:

 - we supported Afghan refugees arriving in the UK.
 We offered them specialist mental health care and urged the UK government to deliver a genuinely supportive resettlement scheme.